ElRobertRocha91/ElRobertRocha91/README.md

 Who am I?

-I´m a Full-Stack Jr. Developer oriented in Front-end and Back-end.
+I´m a Full-Stack Developer oriented in Front-end and Back-end.
 For some time I've ben interested in technology and I found in programming a way to apply my passion to my work.
 Contributing to generate a positiv impact in my environment.

 What do I do?